basiliusic/Logging/Logging.docc/Logger.md

 ### Summary

 Wrapper of the OSSignposter that downgrade requirements for library.
 When you use in old systems (iOS 12 etc.) library calls old implementation of signposts.
-Uses ```Logging``` message interpolation, so it's also slow.
+Uses ```Logging``` message interpolation, so it's also slow, and is presented in instruments as signle string.
 Logs all data avoiding privacy formatting.
 Note: ```Signposter.beginAnimationInterval(...)``` availability is same as library but it works from ```iOS 14.0+ / Mac OS X 11.0+ / tvOS 14+, watch OS 7.0+```, in older versions method is ignored.

-The library was created to avoid multiple ```if #available(...)``` code.

 ### Types wrapping